QuickCorp/QCObjects/AUTHOR.md

 Now, almost anyone in the world can use QCObjects to develop almost any kind of end to end solutions, and they can quick start in just one step.

-Jean’s dream is to become QCObjects into the next-generation tool for software development
+Jean's dream is to become QCObjects into the next-generation tool for software development